 Read skier and snowboarder-submitted reviews on Snow Ridge that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Snow Ridge stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Snow Ridge review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Snow Ridge vs. other ski resorts (up to 10 total).

 Reviews for Snow Ridge

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 I wasn't expecting much from such a small hill, but I was shocked at the quality of the snow and the excellent glades.
 I ski a lot of places in the North East, and these were easily the best conditions I've seen this year.
 It's inexpensive (and they have a great bar).
 A lot of fun for the money....
 Full Review

 I always enjoy visiting and skiing The Ridge.
 Great atmosphere and friendly staff.
 I grew up skiing at Snow Ridge and try to come back to ski for a visit every year.
 I curently live in Vermont between Sugarbush and Killington....
 Full Review

 small but inexpensive and always have allot of snow...
 Full Review